 Abstract

 Patterns of autocorrelation, AR, in recruitment deviations, often identified by periods of time where recruitment deviations are positive or negative for several years in a row, can appear due to numerous factors including regime shifts and periodicity in environmental drivers affecting recruit survivorship.
-The ability of stock assessments to accurately characterize autocorrelation and its effect on the quality of forecasts of spawning biomass, SPB, generally remains unknown.
+The ability of stock assessments to accurately characterize autocorrelation and its effect on the quality of forecasts of spawning biomass generally remains unknown.
 Monte Carlo simulations were used to test how well Stock Synthesis, SS, an integrated age-structured stock assessment software package used extensively in the management of fish stocks, estimates AR in the presence of a range of autocorrelated recruitment deviations.
-The precision and accuracy of quantities of interest to management and the ability of the stock assessment framework to forecast the true dynamics of the system were compared for scenarios where AR was fixed at zero, fixed at their assumed true value, internally estimated, and input as a fixed value determined from an external estimation procedure.
-Estimates of AR produced by SS internally were biased toward zero when AR was larger than zero but were unbiased when the “true” value of AR was less than or equal to zero.
+The precision and accuracy of quantities of interest to management and the ability of the stock assessment framework to forecast the true dynamics of the system were compared for scenarios where AR was fixed at zero, fixed at their true value, internally estimated, and input as a fixed value determined from an external estimation procedure.
+Estimates of AR produced by SS internally were biased toward zero when AR was larger than zero but were unbiased when the AR was less than or equal to zero.
 However, a reasonably unbiased estimate of AR was obtained by estimating it directly from the recruitment deviations produced by SS’s internal estimation procedure.
-Additionally, estimates of SPB during the forecast period were more uncertain when AR was high.
+Additionally, estimates of spawning biomass during the forecast period were more uncertain when AR was high.
 Our results suggest that users first estimate AR internally within the stock assessment framework, then externally calculate AR from the estimated recruitment deviations, especially in cases when the internally-estimated value is positive and nonzero.
 Results using this method produce estimates of AR that are unbiased except in cases in which the true value of AR is large (e.g. AR > 0.
 5).

 Introduction